Amog-OS/AmogOS/README.md

 - Main dev/Packager: RPiNews#0816 (https://www.youtube.com/channel/UCmp6JswV90SV5agNFGQuWkw) (I also go by https://www.youtube.com/channel/UCOImY0CpIrsOmbODaWYt17A for those of you who see me comment on AmogOS related content and call me sussy impostor :p)
 - Graphical designer: peekatchoo#0001 (no longer helping us, but absolute chad)
 - App developer: felixisweird
-- Thanks to ! -Linkley Steals Your Kinky 2#2002 for hosting torrents
+- Thanks to Linkley Steals Your Kinky 2#4642 for hosting torrents
 - Thanks to JoJo Autoboy#1931 for being our overlord
 - Thanks to the jostroOS dev team for letting us use their GH org and website to host downloads!
 - Thanks to [Phene](https://phene.dev) for hosting a [mirror](https://storage.phene.dev/amogos) and touching up this document.